AmitSolnke/unleash/website/docs/how-to/how-to-setup-provisioning-with-okta.md

 ### Step 1: Navigate to Provisioning configuration {#unleash-setup-step-1}

 First you'll need to log in to Unleash as an admin user.
-Navigate to the Single Sign-On section and select the "SCIM" tab.
+Go to **Admin > Single sign-on** and select the **SCIM** tab.
 The SCIM API URL will be shown in this section, you'll need this to configure Okta later.

 ![Navigate to the SCIM Config](/img/scim-config-1.png)